 Bringing philosophical thinking to the general public is something I always try to do (regrettably sometimes to the despair of my friends) so I make it a point to contribute as much as I can to non-academic projects related to philosophy, including blogging for Psychology Today and Scientific American Mind and, prior to that, having a regular column in the Greek philosophy magazine Cogito.

 In September 2020 my first book in Greek entitled Animal and Us (Τα Ζώα και Εμείς) was published.
-In October of the same year an anthology I edited, and wrote the introduction for, with contributions only by women on the nature and value of philosophy, will be published by Routledge.
+In October of the same year an anthology I edited and wrote the introduction for, with contributions only by women on the nature and value of philosophy, was published by Routledge.